getsentry/sentry-docs/src/wizard/python/django.md

 sentry_sdk.init(
     dsn="___PUBLIC_DSN___",
     integrations=[DjangoIntegration()],
+    traces_sample_rate = 1.0,

     # If you wish to associate users to errors (assuming you are using
     # django.contrib.auth) you may enable sending PII data.
     send_default_pii=True
 )
 ```

+The above configuration captures both error and performance data.
+To reduce the volume of performance data captured, change `traces_sample_rate` to a value between 0 and 1.

 You can easily verify your Sentry installation by creating a route that triggers an error: